cosimoNigro/agnpy/README.md

 * [astropy](https://www.astropy.org) managing physical units and astronomical distances.

-Additionally [matplotlib](https://matplotlib.org) is necessary to reproduce the examples in the documentation and in the `tutorials` notebooks.
+* [matplotlib](https://matplotlib.org) for visualisation and reproduction of the tutorials.

 ## installation
 The code is available in the [python package index](https://pypi.org/project/agnpy/) and can be installed via `pip`